- Managing Carbon

 - About CMC

 Research is at the core of what we do.
-CMC is a national network of research institutes to develop, demonstrate and assist in commercializing technologies and practices to reduce industrial greenhouse gas emissions.
+CMC is building a national network of research institutes to develop, demonstrate and assist in commercializing technologies and practices to reduce industrial greenhouse gas emissions.
 We work to create a highly collaborative environment to encourage bold thinking and world-class design and have committed $22 million in funding to 44 research projects that involve over 150 investigators.

 Currently, there are no funding opportunities available through CMC.
 For your convenience, we post Calls for Proposals and other opportunities from organizations in Canada and around the world.
 Please check back often for updates.